1. Home

 Share Article

-As you begin researching the different pharmacy school pathways, one common question is: what are the course requirements needed to apply to a PharmD program?
+As you begin researching the different pharmacy school pathways, one common question is:

 The simple answer is that every school will have different requirements for pharmacy school regarding what an admissions committee wants its prospective students to have on their applications.
 One topic we mentioned in a previous article is the PCAT.

-While many schools might not require students to take the Pharmacy College Admission Test anymore, taking it can provide a boost to the applicant’s profile.
+While many schools might not require students to take the Pharmacy College Admission Test anymore, taking it can boost the applicant’s profile.
 Some pharmacy schools may require that you only complete the minimum number of credit hours to be eligible, while others only look at students who have completed a bachelor’s degree.
 We’ll discuss the standard pre-pharmacy courses that admissions committees require of students when applying to schools.

 During the research process, your best friend will be PharmCAS, a site that we have mentioned and referred to many times.
 While this site is used for the application process to over 130 pharmacy schools around the nation, it also provides the most up-to-date information on the school's application requirements, just not in full detail.